Quick Answer

 | Physical demands | Most trades rely on skill and technique, not brute strength.
 Ergonomic tool design has reduced the physical gap considerably.
 Studies show female tradespeople report fewer musculoskeletal injuries on average. |

 | Client reluctance | 96% of homeowners say they are open to hiring women.
-Some trades report female tradespeople receive higher customer satisfaction scores, particularly in occupied homes. |
+Some trades report female tradespeople receive higher customer satisfaction scores, especially in occupied homes. |

 | Hostile working environment | This one is real.
 Surveys consistently find a significant minority of women leave the trades within five years due to bullying, harassment, or persistent scepticism from colleagues.
 The industry has improved, but not enough. |